May L. Fosburgh was the victim of one of Pittsfield, Massachusetts' most

-notorious unsolved murders.
-In the early morning hours of August 20, 1900, shots rang out at the Fosburgh family home
+most notorious unsolved murders.
+In the early morning hours of August 20, 1900, shots rang out at the Fosburgh family

-at the corner of Tyler Street and Woodlawn Avenue.
-Shortly thereafter, twenty-three year old May Fosburgh was found
+home at the corner of Tyler Street and Woodlawn Avenue.
+Shortly thereafter, twenty-four year old May Fosburgh was found

 dead with bullet wound to the heart.